 OneSite’s P2P PXE doesn’t require any installation: “No servers or server roles are required.
 No router changes are required.
 No DHCP server configuration changes are required.
 There is nothing to install, or configure, in any of your branch offices, period.”

-Nomad branch and PXE Lite are sold together as Nomad Enterprise, which also requires purchase of professional services for deployment.
-According to 1E, “this tool is also a bit complex to set up initially, hence the need for a services engagement in production”.
+Nomad branch and PXE Lite are sold together as Nomad Enterprise, which also requires the purchase of professional services for deployment.
+According to 1E, “this tool is also a bit complex to set up initially, hence the need for a services engagement in production.”

-This is probably because PXELiteServer.EXE needs to be installed on 2 – 3 machines on each subnet of every branch office in order for the solution to work.
+This is probably because PXELiteServer.EXE needs to be installed on 2 – 3 machines on each subnet of every branch office for the solution to work.

-According to 1E, “There’s also a web service which is used by PXE Lite Server to interface with the ConfigMgr database; there’s a stored procedure which is installed into the ConfigMgr database (for the use of the web service, unsurprisingly)”.
+According to 1E, “There’s also a web service which PXE Lite Server uses to interface with the ConfigMgr database; there’s a stored procedure which is installed into the ConfigMgr database (for the use of the web service, unsurprisingly).”

 Q8: Will it give me visibility into downloads?

-Nomad – No reporting, but client side console can be used to look at downloads happening on a single machine.
+Nomad – No reporting, but the client-side console can be used to look at downloads happening on a single machine.

 OneSite automatically creates about 40 real-time web reports during installation.
-These display real time data about all downloads that are taking place, per collection, per package, per AD site, etc., including the WAN and LAN costs for each download.
+These display real-time data about all downloads taking place, per collection, per package, per AD site, etc., including the WAN and LAN costs for each download.

-Nomad provides a console that can be used for visibility into a single client machine, but there is no central reporting feature provided.
+Nomad provides a console that can be used for visibility into a single client machine, but no central reporting feature is provided.